kannandreams/querylens-rs/README.md

-# QueryLens (Rust)
+# QueryLens

-QueryLens is a Rust-based SQL analysis CLI inspired by the Python `sqllens` implementation.

-QueryLens intentionally excludes built-in linting, since specialized Rust linting libraries are better suited for that responsibility.
+QueryLens is a Rust CLI tool for analyzing SQL files, generating reports, scanning for patterns, calculating quality scores, and comparing SQL structures.

 ## Features